Linear Circuit Analysis

 Fig. 1.
 Simplified representations of an OpAmp.

-How to solve problems with ideal OpAmps
+How to Solve Problems with Ideal OpAmps

 $$\begin{equation}I_{+} = I_{-} = 0\end{equation}$$

-• Infite gain which implies that
+• Infinite gain which implies that

 $$\begin{equation}V_{+} = V_{-}\end{equation}$$